 The repercussions are serious as study after study reveals the impact of father absence.
 This isn’t to disparage single moms who do all they can to love and provide for their child(ren).
 Neither nature nor Nature’s God intended for women to play both the role of mother and father.
 Among children, lack of involved fathers has led to higher high school drop out rates, higher usage of drugs, higher rates of suicide, higher instances of teenage pregnancy, higher incarceration rates, higher instances of violent crime, higher rates of abuse and neglect (typically by live-in boyfriends who are not the biological parent), higher abortion rates, lower college graduation rates, lower employment rates…lower opportunities to thrive and succeed.

 Hollywood mostly portrays fathers as buffoons and disconnected reluctant participants.
 Disney, one of the leading influencers of children and tweens, typically conveys a world where parents don’t exist altogether.
-So nearly every sitcom churns out sassy, witty, self-absorbed kids who journey through life without a father’s guidance.
+So nearly every sitcom churns out sassy, witty, self-absorbed kids who journey through life without parental guidance.

 Our culture is being socially re-engineered to believe that men and women are interchangeable.
 They’re not.
 Sorry, Chris Matthews.
 Despite the clueless mainstream media assault on the definition of natural marriage, two men “marrying” doesn’t solve the issue of one man running away from the mother of his child and his responsibility to be a father.
 (MSNBC’s Matthews suggested that gay marriage would solve the absence of fathers in urban America.)